 The F-150 Lightning has a range of 230 miles with the standard battery, while the optional larger battery will enable it to travel up to 300 miles on a single charge.
 While the F-150 Lightning can’t tow as much as the gas-powered F-150, its 10,000-pound towing capacity is respectable.
-The electric truck is only offered in a crew cab/short (5.5-foot) bed, with a payload capacity of 2,000 pounds.
-Notable features for the F-150 include a storage frunk upfront, as well as the ability to power a house.
+The electric truck is only offered in a crew cab/short (5.5-foot) bed with a payload capacity of 2,000 pounds.
+Notable features of the F-150 include a storage frunk upfront, as well as the ability to power a house.

 - Release date: Spring 2022

 - Notable specs: Up to 563 hp/775 lb-ft of torque, 0-60 mph time of 4.4 seconds, 10,000-pound towing capacity, 2,000 payload capacity, and up to a 300-mile range